 How to improve your vision when driving in the dark

-The number of road accidents increases as the days get shorter in winter.
-We how to improve your night-time vision and drive more safely.
+The number of road accidents increases as the winter days get shorter.
+We explain how to improve your night vision and drive more safely.

 Driving in the dark

-Darkness is a major factor in road accidents.
-Research by the RAC Foundation showed a 19 percent increase in collisions during the fortnight after the clocks go back.
+Darkness is a major contributory factor in road accidents.
+Research by the RAC Foundation showed a 19 percent increase in collisions during the two weeks after the clocks go back.

 For drivers, the problems include objects that look blurred, night-time glare from artificial lighting and being dazzled by oncoming vehicles.